In This Article

 - Easy to do at home: There are a number of complete at-home gel nail kits available for use at home, and the manicurists we've tapped agree that if you can paint your nails with polish at home, you can do dip powder nails at home.

 - Lasts up to a month: Dip powder nails last a long time.
-When done properly be a professional, you should expect your nails to remain chip-free for up to a month.
-When you DIY your dip, you can expect your mani to last for about two weeks.
+When done properly by a professional, you should expect your nails to remain chip-free for up to a month.
+When you DIY your dip, you can expect your mani to last for about two to three weeks.

 - Endless color choices: With the boom of dip powder nails, companies scrambled to provide a wide array of color choices, just as you would have with traditional nail polish.
 You shouldn't have any trouble finding powder shades to replace your favorite lacquers.